Aykut Demir

-Aykut Demir (born 22 October 1988) is a professional footballer who plays as a centre back for Ankara Keçiörengücü.
+Aykut Demir (born 22 October 1988) is a professional footballer who plays as a centre back.
 Born in the Netherlands, he represents Turkey at international level.

 Club career

 Demir made his debut in professional football in the 2005–06 season as part of the NAC Breda squad.
 He was loaned to Excelsior and later played for Turkish side Gençlerbirliği before joining Trabzonspor.

 In 2017, he moved to TFF First League club Giresunspor.
 In 2019, he signed to BB Erzurumspor.
 After a one-year stint with Boluspor, he returned to BB Erzurumspor in July 2021.

 Personal life

 Demir is Muslim.
-He is known for having controversial opinions about other religions.
+He was born on 22 October 1988 in Bergen op Zoom, Netherlands.

 Controversies

 On 31 December, Demir was married at age 28.
 Since his bride was not at the wedding, it was unknown who he married.

 He was criticized for wearing a taqiya and having a Tawhid flag in his wedding hall.

 In BB Erzurumspor's match with MKE Ankaragücü on 2021–22 TFF First League's 27. match week, All Erzurumspor players wore a "no to war" pre-match ceremony shirt in support of Ukraine, except Demir, who refused to wear the shirt.
 In response to the criticism, he told the media that he did not wear the shirt because he "wouldn't be comfortable wearing it while there were civilians dying in Palestine."